SwordLSL/Fart-Texture-Pack/README.md

 ### To do:

-update german translation to include new items and death messages
+- update german translation to include new items and death messages

-possibly more, i will log them later on
+- finish frog sounds

+- add player hurt sounds for berry bushes and packed snow